alwayswong/100daysofcode/log.md

-#Log
+Log

-Day 0:
+Day 0: February 7, 2020
-Today's Progress:
+Today's Progress: Set up #100daysofcode repo.
+Brainstormed projects that interest me

-Thoughts:
+Thoughts: Excited to start!

-Link to work: Calculator App
+Day 1: February 7, 2020
+Today's Progress: Started with some analysis of FPL stuff with pandas.
+Gundogan and Martinez still killing me.
+Is Lingard actually good (besides when he plays Fulham)?

+Thoughts: Used mostly existing knowledge and Google assist